beakerbrowser/beakerbrowser.com/_docs/how-beaker-works/peer-to-peer-websites.md

 Instead of being hosted on a server, the files of a peer-to-peer website can be hosted from any computer!
 This means that you can publish a website from your personal computer, and your friends, your pet dog, or anyone else on the network can help keep your website's files online.

+In Beaker, a peer-to-peer website is simply a folder that's been published with `dat://`.
+This website is a peer-to-peer website!
+You can visit [dat://beakerbrowser.com](dat://beakerbrowser.com) to see for yourself.

 <!-- TODO we really need a graphic here -->

 ### Equalizing access to publishing